bookwyrm-social/documentation/content/using_bookwyrm/posting-statuses.md

 #### Star ratings

 A star rating can be added to reviews, or added on its own by clicking the stars below a book.
 Star ratings can include half-stars.
-So you can click on the firts half of the third star to rate something 2.5 stars.
+So you can click on the first half of the third star to rate something 2.5 stars.
 The minimum rating is one half of a star, or 0.5 stars.
 When viewing a book or reviews, the star ratings are hidden until the user selects "Show rating".